HedvigS/personal-cookbook/R/cldf_for_dummies.md

 ## Contents

-Each CLDF-dataset consists minimally of:
+Each CLDF-dataset (except the metadata-free ones) consists minimally of:

 - a set of tables (usually in csv-sheets)
 - a json-file